 Level Marks Response 5 5 Accurate, although there may be a few errors especially in attempts at more complex structures.
 Verbs and tense formations are secure.
 4 4 Generally accurate.
 Some minor errors.
 Occasional major errors, usually in attempts at more complex structures.
 Verbs and tense formations are nearly always correct.
 3 3 Reasonably accurate.
 There are likely to be minor errors and there may be some major errors, not only in complex structures.
 Verb and tense formations are usually correct.
 2 2 More accurate than inaccurate.
 The intended meaning is generally clear.
 Verb and tense formations are sometimes correct.
 1 1 There may be major errors and frequent minor ones, and the intended meaning is not always clear.
 There is only limited success with verb and tense formations.
 0 0 The content does not meet the standard required for Level 1 at this tier.

-- (a) A major error is one which seriously affects communication. - (b) A mark of zero for Content automatically results in a mark of zero for Accuracy.
+A mark of zero for Content automatically results in a mark of zero for Accuracy.
 Apart from that, the Content mark does not limit the mark for Accuracy.

 General rule for this question: